Flooristics, LLC

 Share Button

-I have a problem with a transition from my living room to kitchen that I need advice for.
+I have a problem with a transition from my living room to the kitchen that I need advice for.
 Can you help?
-I don’t know if the kitchen floor should be pulled up to be level with living room, etc. I am laying down laminate 12.2 ml across from living room into kitchen.
-Should I use a step up transition or will make for a trip hazard?
+I don’t know if the kitchen floor should be pulled up to be level with the living room, etc. I am laying down laminate 12.2 ml across from the living room into the kitchen.
+Should I use a step-up transition, or will it make for a trip hazard?

 Thanks,